drew-worden/drew-worden/README.md

 </div>

 ### I'm Drew, just a guy who likes mathematics and the things you can do with it.
 - 💻 Data Scientist @ IBM
+- ✏️ Building intersting software from scratch
 - 🔭 Working on an interactive render engine for mathematical education
 - 🌱 Learning the mathematics behind machine learning and artificial intelligence algorithms
 - ⚡ I use tabs over spaces